MarkusLoew/MyDistOrd/Readme.md

 MyDistOrd
 ==============

-R-package to re-order an additive relationship matrix (created by *sommer::A.mat()*) following the algorithm used in *stats::heatmap()* but without the overhead of creating a figure.
+R-package to re-order an additive relationship matrix (created by, for example, *sommer::A.mat()*) following the algorithm used in *stats::heatmap()* but without the overhead of creating a figure.
 Benefit over *heatmap()* is that it will handle large matrices.
+Was tested with a additive relationship matrix created by *sommer::A.mat()* only.
+Feedback appreciated in case there are issues with other functions.

 See